rockcarver/frodo-cli/.github/README.md

    eyJ0eXAiOiJKV......
    ```

    Note how the command does not specify the complete tenant URL nor username nor password.
-I only uses a unique substring that matches the tenant URL and frodo looks up and uses the right [connection profile](#connection-profiles).
+It only needs a unique substring that matches the tenant URL and frodo looks up and uses the right [connection profile](#connection-profiles).

 3. Now you can use other frodo commands, like `journey`, `logs`, `applications` etc. as desired. **For detailed usage, refer to [this](#usage)**